 We’ve shown we can respond to occupational health threats in the workplace.
 Are you doing enough to know what your occupational health threats really are?

 Protecting Health in the Workplace

-In one example an employee suffered a workplace injury while operating a piece of specialized equipment.
-The equipment was old and had very poor ergonomics, but was very costly to replace so it remained in use.
-When the injury occurred, our team evaluated the injury, and then discussed the equipment with the on-site environmental health and safety (EHS) team.
+In one example, an employee suffered a workplace injury while operating a piece of specialized equipment.
+The equipment was old and had very poor ergonomics, but it was very costly to replace, so it remained in use.
+When the injury occurred, our team evaluated the injury and then discussed the equipment with the on-site environmental health and safety (EHS) team.
 When the EHS team looked back at past injuries, they found that this one piece of equipment had generated hundreds of thousands of dollars of injuries over a multi-year period.
 These injuries represented a huge percentage of the workplace’s OSHA recordable incidents.

 Identifying Your Workplace Pandemic

 During our study of workplace illnesses and injuries, you can identify where your workplace pandemic exists.
 A core component of our services is working to generate clear, accurate records leveraging our world-class IT and electronic health record system so that our clients can view key performance indicators and understand their return on investment in occupational health and so that they can view the objective data showing where their workplace pandemics exist.
 We give our clients the tools to intervene and create a safer workplace.